Alien: Covenant: Production design

 Adam Savage went on a tour of several of the props and stage sets used in the filming which included an alien spaceship which had first appeared in Prometheus.
 This set had to be recreated for Alien: Covenant as the set used in Prometheus had been destroyed.
 In an article for The Hollywood Reporter, Patrick Shanley interviewed the art director for the film, Damien Drew, and creature design supervisor Conor O'Sullivan regarding the involvement of the San Diego Zoo and its representative Rick Schwartz as a consultant for the design of the realistic effects of the creatures and Xenomorphs appearing throughout the film as Scott wanted a more 'organic' feeling to the creatures as opposed to the 'biomechanical' inspiration of H.R.
 Giger which had inspired the creature designs in the original films.
 Scott provided anatomical studies and references from La Specola, a natural history museum in Florence, to O'Sullivan as inspiration.

-The VFX supervisor Charles Henley summarized the several vendors that were used to support production of the visual special effects seen in the film when the selection process was discussed, stating, "Both history and need guided the decisions on which vendors we used.
-Ridley had worked with MPC on many previous projects, in particular Prometheus for which I was MPC's VFX supervisor as well as The Martian.
+The visual effects (VFX) supervisor Charles Henley summarized the several vendors that were used to support production of the visual special effects seen in the film when the selection process was discussed, stating, "Both history and need guided the decisions on which vendors we used.
+Ridley had worked with MPC on many previous projects, in particular Prometheus for which I was Moving Picture Company's (MPC) VFX supervisor as well as The Martian.
 There had a been a lot of great digital double and creature work done at MPC on recent projects so there was confidence they should be the lead facility.
 Framestore had recently worked with Ridley on space for The Martian, similarly Animal Logic now had the original crew who did the holograms for Prometheus.
 Also as we were shooting in Australia there was good reason and incentives to use Australian-based companies and so Luma and Rising Sun came on board."

 Filming

 Principal photography for the film began on April 4, 2016, at Milford Sound in Fiordland National Park, New Zealand, and wrapped on July 19, 2016.
-Some footage was also filmed at Leavesden Studios in England, which included reshoots.
+Some footage was also filmed at Leavesden Studios in Hertfordshire, England, which included reshoots.
 The complete list of countries used for filming were listed by BFI in Sight & Sound as the United Kingdom, United States, Australia, and New Zealand.
 Previous partial lists often listed only one of the four countries involved in the development and production of the film.

 Effects houses Odd Studios and CreatureNFX provided the film's makeup and animatronic creature effects, respectively, while Australian-based effects house Animal Logic provided the film's digital visual effects.
 Approximately 30 people from CreatureNFX worked on the project for almost six months building animatronics.
 Actors wearing creature suits with animatronic heads were used to portray the aliens on-set.